PFElements/pf-calendar-events-data/README.md

 # pf-calendar-events-data

 An Advanced Polymer 2.0 based custom elements to get the calendar events, appointments, meetings data from Firebase.
-To be used in conjunction with pf-calendar-events element
+To be used in conjunction with pf-calendar-events element.

+Firebase based headless Polymer 2.0 Element.
+This element has no UI, and is used for CRUD operations for calendar events.
+It exposes the API for Add/Update/Delete events and manages that operations on Firebase.

+Use this element in conjunction with other pf-calendar UI element or make your own front-end element and use this element to take care of backend firebase integration.

 | Element Name | Latest Version (Bower) | Npm version  | Build Status |